Serving SAUSD Students and Families since 2015

-Welcome to César E. Chávez High School and the 2018-2019 School Year.
+Welcome to César E. Chávez High School.
 My name is Trucker Clark, Principal of César E. Chávez High School, and I would like to introduce myself.

 My motto is being a “Passionate Champion for staff and students.”
 Passionate is to be compelled or ruled by strong emotions, feeling or actions, and a Champion is a person who fights, defends and or supports others.
 I do this by being a servant leader, who truly wants the best for the staff, students, parents, community and the district.
 My approach in working with at-risk students is student centered, and one that creates a second chance at success.
 I believe the team (staff, students and parents) does this by having caring connections and relationships, providing an alternative method of teaching, assessment and learning, rigorous and relevant teaching and curriculum, intervention and prevention, extended learning opportunities, safe and healthy environments, and collaborative partners.
 By having those, we can meet the unique educational, social, physical, and emotional needs of these diverse students we serve.